stimulsoft/Samples-Dashboards.PHP/README.md

-# PHP-JavaScript for Stimulsoft Dashboards.PHP
+# PHP JavaScript samples for Stimulsoft Dashboards.PHP

 #### This repository contains the source code of the examples of usage Stimulsoft Dashboards.PHP analytics tool in the PHP applications, using HTML/PHP code and JavaScript components.